Challenging Questions People Ask

 As something a little different, you can also use a resource on the Daniel222.com website.
 At the bottom of any page on the site, click on the "A to Z Index" label; under the "A" listing, select "Angels" and you will be routed to a corresponding lesson on this subject.
 The scriptures cited in that lesson should help you with this lesson as well.

 - What are some of the major differences between what happened when Lazarus died versus when the Rich Man died?

 - ANSWER 1: Lazarus was taken to heaven by angels, while the Rich Man died and went to Hades alone.

 - ANSWER 2: Lazarus was taken to the "bosom of Abraham," a place of rest and refreshment, while the Rich Man was in Hades alone and not resting; in fact he was very thirsty.

 - ANSWER 3: Lazarus was at peace, while the Rich Man was not.

-- ANSWER 1: They are carrying on normal conversation.
+- ANSWER 1: They are carrying on a normal conversation.

-- ANSWER 4: The Rich Man's arrogance and pride continued even after dying and seeing Abraham and Lazarus in a better place then he.
+- ANSWER 4: The Rich Man’s arrogance and pride continued even after dying and seeing Abraham and Lazarus in a better place than he was.